gereleth/jupyter-bbox-widget/README.md

 When you click inside the widget area it will gain focus and start receiving keyboard events.
 An outline usually indicates that the element is focused.
 Normal Jupyter keyboard shortcuts won't work in this state.
 To unfocus the widget area click outside it or press `Esc`.

+Some shortcuts act on the selected bbox.
+New bboxes are selected automatically when created.
+You can also select a bbox by clicking on it.
+Selected bbox is displayed on top of others and with a thicker border.

 - Digit keys 1-9 and 0 select a class label.
-- `Tab` / `Shift-Tab` switch between bboxes.
-Active bbox is displayed with a thicker line.
 - `Esc` unfocuses the widget
 - `Enter` is the same as pressing Submit button
 - `Space` is the same as pressing Skip button
+- `Tab` / `Shift-Tab` select next/previous bbox.
-- Keys acting on the active bbox (assuming a QWERTY keyboard, other layouts should use any keys in the same locations):
+- Keys acting on the selected bbox (assuming a QWERTY keyboard, other layouts should use any keys in the same locations):
     - `W` move up
     - `A` move left
     - `S` move down